Skip to main content

 Video: 2015 John Oxley Library Fellow - Madonna Grehan.
 Something tangible to show our gratitude’: a History of Queenlsland’s Centaur Memorial.

-Thom Blake is a long standing professional historian and heritage consultant.
-In 2002 he won the NSW Premiers History Award: State Records Prize for his publication - A dumping ground: a history of the Cherbourg Aboriginal Settlement.
+Thom Blake is a long-standing professional historian and heritage consultant.
+In 2002, he won the NSW Premier's History Award: State Records Prize for his publication, A Dumping Ground: A History of the Cherbourg Aboriginal Settlement.

 Blogs: